openhwgroup/programs/program/core-v-gnu-tools-ppl.md

 - work packages 1, 2 and 3 for direct branches;
 - work packages 1, 2 and 3 for general ALU operations; and
 - work package 7.

-This has been estimated to be around 15 engineer months work *for experienced GNU tool chain engineers*.

 Note that we do not propose any optimization work as part of this project.